National Semiconductor SC/MP: Unusual features

-SC/MP increments the program counter before fetching the instruction, so that on reset it actually starts executing instructions from location 0001.
+SC/MP increments the program counter before fetching the instruction, so that on reset it actually starts executing instructions from location 0001, not 0000.
 This also needs to be taken into account for calculating displacements, since the offset will be added to the program counter which will be still pointing to the location of the displacement and not the next instruction.